joshpencheon/hobble/README.md

 ======

 Ruby debt-based scheduling implementation.

-Aim: Schedule collection of grouped items in a way that it perceived to be fair.
+**Aim:** Schedule collection of grouped items in a way that it is perceived to be fair.

 Usage
 =====